Subtotal: $

 August 9, 2024

 In the year 2000 I was in California, working as chief of staff at a regional health center and keeping a busy family medicine practice, when I chanced on an appeal from Episcopal Medical Missions for a short-term assessment of the medical needs of the Batwa, a pigmy tribe in the southwest corner of Uganda.
 My wife Carol and I, then in our mid-fifties, decided to go.
 Four short weeks in Uganda transformed our lives.
-The Uganda government had evicted the Batwa from the rainforest in 1991 to creating Bwindi Impenetrable National Park, where tourists now trek to glimpse the endangered mountain gorilla.
+The Uganda government had evicted the Batwa from the rainforest in 1991 to create Bwindi Impenetrable National Park, where tourists now trek to glimpse the endangered mountain gorilla.
 Bereft of their home, the Batwa were sick, their children were dying, and their culture was melting away.
 Yet we found them to be wise and resilient, and they welcomed us.
 We felt compelled to return to stay, which we did in 2001.

 Our first years were difficult, but in time we learned to cooperate with the Bakiga, the dominant ethnic group in the villages surrounding the rainforest.
 With the help of their leaders and support from American donors, in 2003 we established Bwindi Community Hospital (BCH) in the town of Buhoma, to serve all the local people.